Wine juices – regulations

 – anise, fennel and Hungarian plums,

 – coriander and pear and quince,

 Just like when cooking or baking, also in this case you should keep in mind the rule: better too little than too much, because it is very easy to spoil the delicate taste of fruit juice with too much spices.

 -bottles or jars with twist-off caps (e.g.. jam stoics or ketchup bottles)

 a meat grinder with an attachment or an electric juicer or a press, mill, fruit press or – for the simplest method – cloth and stool - a special pot for pasteurization of bottles

 -bottle filling funnel (enamel, aluminum or plastic)

--graduated cup, wooden spoon for mixing, chochla, clean cloths, kitchen scale, rubber filling hose, sugar, paraffin or liquid beeswax.
+-graduated cup, wooden spoon for mixing, hood, clean cloths, kitchen scale, rubber filling hose, sugar, paraffin or liquid beeswax.